manishkumarh07/VSD_PLL/README.md

 Charge pump is one of the important parts of PLL which converts the phase or frequency difference information into a voltage, used to tune the VCO.

 **VCO-Voltage Controlled Oscillator
 It is an electronic oscillator whose oscillation frequency is controlled by a voltage input.
 VCO can be used for frequency modulation (FM) or phase modulation.
 For ex: VCOs are used in synthesizers to generate a waveform whose pitch can be adjusted by a voltage determined by a musical keyboard or other input.

+  **Pre-Layout Simulation**

 **EDA Tools:**